 Under any of the following circumstances, students who owe an outstanding Stafford Loan may defer repayment: half-time or greater study at an eligible school; study under an eligible Graduate Fellowship Program approved by the Department of Education; study under a Rehabilitation Training Program approved by the Department of Education for disabled individuals; a period of active duty in the Armed Forces or U. S. Public Health Service, or as a Peace Corps Volunteer or as a volunteer for an organization which is exempt from taxation under Section 501(C) (3) of the Internal Revenue Code of 1954 (such as VISTA); a period of temporary disability, or for a period of unemployment because of caring for a disabled spouse (not to exceed three years); internships for professional practice certified from the appropriate state licensing agency stating that the successful completion of the internship is required in order to begin professional practice or service (not to exceed two years); or periods of unemployment (not in excess of a total of 24 months).
 Deferments are also available for half-time study at an eligible school, active duty with the National Oceanic and Atmospheric Administration Corps, and full-time elementary or secondary teaching in a private or public school in a shortage area approved by the Department of Education.
 For possible financial or health related deferments, borrowers should check with their lender.

-For 2013-14, the federal government will charge a 1.051% origination fee on all subsidized and unsubsidized Stafford Loans.
+For 2014-15, the federal government will charge a 1.072% origination fee on all subsidized and unsubsidized Stafford Loans first disbursed by September 30.
+Afterwards, the fee will increase to 1.073%.
 Loan fees will be subtracted from the requested loan amount before the loan proceeds are credited to the student account.